 Welcome to the Center for Grounded Action

 When communities are in crisis, we step forward.
 When polarization and reactivity are driving us apart, and geo-political conflicts are dividing us, we step forward.
 When internal organizational conflicts are on the rise, we step forward.
 We give people a way to come together, to move forward together with positive action.
 We bring the human connection element to global tensions.
 We partner with you.
-We provide essential skill building so that you and your group can be more effective, resilient, relationally intelligent, and successful.
+We provide essential skill building so that you and your group can be more effective, resilient, relationally intelligent, and effective in meeting challenge.
 We support organizers, leaders, every day people, and organizations:

 -